shohart/DataCleanin-Sberdata-/README.md

-# DataCleaning-Sberdata-
+# DataCleaning project on ~Sberdata~

-Project to clean a dataset with apartment info in Moscow regon.
+Project to clean a dataset with apartment info in Moscow region, using a dataset provided by Sberbank in 2019.